ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                       function-expr
 ~~~

-Any function expressions in a query must be well-formed (by conforming to the above ABNF)
+Any function expressions in a query must be well formed (by conforming to the above ABNF)
-and well-typed,
+and well typed,
 otherwise the JSONPath implementation MUST raise an error
 (see {{synsem-overview}}).
-To define which function expressions are well-typed,
+To define which function expressions are well typed,
 a type system is first introduced.

 ### Type System for Function Expressions {#typesys}